 Facilities include buffet and a la carte restaurants; two bars; children's playroom, teenager area; cinema; and Stena Plus Lounge, a media room filled with magazines and newspapers; a news room where you can keep up with the latest local and world news, an internet corner and free wifi.

-The Stena Hollandica and sister ship Stena Britannica are identical in every way and both ships feature, two bars, two restaurants, shop, bureau de change, Stena Plus lounge, internet room, meeting room, casino, news room & magazine lounge, cinema, Curious George childrens area, gaming area, Barista coffee bar, sundeck bar and free Wifi throught the ship.
+The Stena Hollandica and sister ship Stena Britannica are identical in every way and both ships feature, two bars, two restaurants, shop, bureau de change, Stena Plus lounge, internet room, meeting room, casino, news room & magazine lounge, cinema, gaming area, Barista coffee bar, sundeck bar and free Wifi throughout the ship.